deegree/deegree.github.io/_posts/2016-08-30-blog-download-docker-images-from-docker-hub.md

   - cloud
   - docker
 ---
-Get current deegree release versions on docker from [docker hub](https://hub.docker.com/r/deegree/deegree3-docker/):
+Get current deegree release versions from [docker hub](https://hub.docker.com/r/deegree/deegree3-docker/):

+* 3.5 - `docker pull deegree/deegree3-docker:3.5`
-* 3.4.10 - `docker pull deegree/deegree3-docker:v3.4.10`
+* 3.4 - `docker pull deegree/deegree3-docker:3.4`

-`docker pull deegree/deegree3-docker:latest` will pull the latest image which is currently 3.4.10!
-All images are based on on the offical Apache Tomcat 8.5+ with OpenJDK 8 image.
+To pull the latest docker image use `docker pull deegree/deegree3-docker:latest`.
+This will pull the latest image which is currently 3.5.x!
+To stick with a specific bugfix version use `docker pull deegree/deegree3-docker:3.5.1`.
+Only the tags for the last recent versions are updated.

 To start a docker container with the name deegree on port 8080 run the following command: